ligurio/awesome-ttygames/README.md

 ### [npush](http://npush.sourceforge.net/)

-nPush is a logic game similar to Sokoban and Boulder Dash.
+is a logic game similar to Sokoban and Boulder Dash.

 ### [nsnake](https://sourceforge.net/projects/nsnake/)

 [![asciicast](https://asciinema.org/a/35976.svg)](https://asciinema.org/a/35976)

-Classic snake game on the terminal.
+is a clone of Snake game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).